cn205000/IT-Portfolio/Active Directory/ActiveDirectory-UserManagement/readme.md

 - 🌐 A **Client VM** joined to the same domain
 - 💼 **Active Directory Domain Services (AD DS)** installed and configured
 - 📡**Remote Desktop Protocol (RDP)**
+- ✅ Completed The Configuring of a Domain Controller & Active Directory (Previous Project)
 - 🧠 **Basic understanding of:**
   - Organizational Units (OUs)
   - Group Policy